-DY is built as a library of F modules that includes a model of low-level protocol execution, a Dolev-Yao symbolic attacker, and generic security abstractions and lemmas, all verified using F. The library exposes a high-level API that facilitates succinct security proofs for protocol code.
+DY\ is built as a library of F\ modules that includes a model of low-level protocol execution, a Dolev-Yao symbolic attacker, and generic security abstractions and lemmas, all verified using F\.
+The library exposes a high-level API that facilitates succinct security proofs for protocol code.
 We demonstrate the effectiveness of this approach through a detailed symbolic security analysis of the Signal protocol that is based on an interoperable implementation of the protocol from prior work, and is the first mechanized proof of Signal to account for forward and post-compromise security over an unbounded number of protocol rounds.

-The design of DY and a detailed analysis of Signal was published at IEEE Euro S&P 2021 [19] and a tutorial introduction to the framework appeared in [24].
-We also applied DY to an in-depth analysis of the ACME protocol, which is used by the LetsEncrypt CA to issue the majority of certificates on the Web [18].
+The design of DY\ and a detailed analysis of Signal was published at IEEE Euro S&P 2021 [48].
+This year, we applied DY\ to the formal analysis of the Noise family of cryptographic protocols, which was published at IEEE S&P 2022 [21].

-8.9 Extensions to F
+8.6 Extensions to F\

-Participants: Denis Merigoux.
+Participants: Aymeric Fromherz, Denis Merigoux.

-Since 2010, our group contributes to the design, implementation, and application of the F programming language and verification work.
+Since 2010, our group contributes to the design, implementation, and application of the F\ programming language and verification work.

-In new work this year, we developed a semantics for concurrent separation logic (CSL) within the F proof assistant in a manner that enables dependently-typed, effectful F programs to make use of concurrency and to be specified and verified using a full-featured, extensible CSL.
+In 2020, we developed a semantics for concurrent separation logic (CSL), called SteelCore, within the F\ proof assistant in a manner that enables dependently-typed, effectful F\ programs to make use of concurrency and to be specified and verified using a full-featured, extensible CSL.
 In contrast to prior approaches, we directly derive the partial-correctness Hoare rules for CSL from the denotation of computations in the effectful semantics of non-deterministically interleaved atomic actions.
 Demonstrating the flexibility of our semantics, we build generic, verified libraries that support various concurrency constructs, ranging from dynamically allocated, storable spin locks, to protocol-indexed channels.
-This work has led to on ongoing re-architecture of the core of the F framework, and was published at ICFP 2020 [64].
+This work has led to on ongoing re-architecture of the core of the F\ framework, and was published at ICFP 2020 [77].